- Elevation: 1,618 m (5,308 ft)

 From aircraft into and out of Bima airport, Doro Dindi is clearly visible, along with Doro Leme.
-It is interesting to see that Dindi has two tops of a similar height less than one kilometre apart but this south-eastern one is definitely a little higher than the north-western one which appears to be under 1,600m in elevation.
+It is interesting to see that Dindi has two tops of a similar height less than one kilometre apart but this south-eastern one is definitely a little higher than the north-western one which, according to the Bakosurtanal map, is 1,601m in elevation.

 The Smithsonian Global Volcanism Program refers to the range as Lambuwu or Lambuwa, which it describes as a Quaternary volcanic zone and is not thought to have erupted for at least tens of thousands of years.
 Certainly there is nothing to suggest to hikers of this peak that there is any ongoing volcanic activity.